AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 is not present, the SDS Service will return 401 Unauthorized for every request.
 Users are encouraged to use their browser's development tools to troubleshoot any issues with authentication.

+To run the test please update e2e\src\cred.json with appropriate values.
+Note this script may run into problems if you have never logged in from the device before to the account you are using.

+To run the test use ng e2e --webdriver-update=false.

 Running the example
 ------------------------------